More than 21,000 women in the UK are diagnosed each year with gynaecological cancer, which equates to 58 diagnoses each day.

 Watch our short video below, which explains all you need to know about all five gynae cancers; womb, ovarian, cervical, vulval and vaginal.

 Coronavirus pandemic: We’re experiencing a substantial increase in calls to our Ask Eve cancer information service.
-You can make sure women who are facing a cancer diagnosis continue to get the answers and support they need by making a donation today.
+You can make sure women suffering with symptoms or who are facing a cancer diagnosis continue to get the answers and support they need by making a donation today.